 FREE STREET THEATER

 Each year, I work on one to two productions where the ensemble spends three to eight months investigating an issue affecting Chicagoans.
-The play is developed through a method which combines research and interviews, with Free Street devising techniques .
+The play is developed through a method which combines research and interviews, with Free Street devising techniques.
 For each show, we partner with a local organization, or activist, fighting the issue.
 By supporting our show with stories and information, we show up for their organization with on the ground support.
 Shows I’ve directed, their topics, and organizational partners, are listed below.
+For video work samples, please use the contact form

-57 Blocks, student pathways, Liberation Library and the HANA Center; WASTED, environmental racism and trash, Little Village Environmental Justice Organization; Parched, water justice and access, UIC Fresh Water Labs; REST, rest is resistance, The Nap Ministry; For Us, with Love, radical love; Checkmate, how to make change when you can’t vote, Lifted Voices; CRAZY, the closure of mental health facilities in Chicago; The Americans, voting, Chicago Votes; Los Milagros/The Miracles, lifting everyday miracles; The Backyard, a bi-yearly open-mic storytelling space for youth; IN/VISIBLE, a gallery of multi-media about often invisible issues; MAP-O-RAMA, an multi-media gallery which celebrates artists from Back of the Yards, Gage Park, Brighton Park, McKinley Park and Englewood.; The Paleta Project, directed with Ricardo Gamboa, a summer show about what is in the frame and what’s left out; Every 28 Hours, Cycle 3, directed with Coya Paz at the Goodman Theater.
+Mothering the Movement, Hazel M. Johnson and the legacy of People for Community Recovery, Help This Garden Grow Podcast, Respair Media & Production, and People for Community Recovery; WASTED (2023), environmental racism & industrialization, Neighbors for Environmental Justice & Little Village Environmental Justice Organization; 57 Blocks, student pathways, Liberation Library and the HANA Center in collaboration with Birch House (a portion of this production took place on a moving bus); WASTED (2020), environmental racism and trash, Little Village Environmental Justice Organization; Parched, water justice and access, UIC Fresh Water Labs; REST, rest is resistance, The Nap Ministry; For Us, with Love, radical love; Checkmate, how to make change when you can’t vote, Lifted Voices; CRAZY, the closure of mental health facilities in Chicago; The Americans, voting, Chicago Votes; Los Milagros/The Miracles, lifting everyday miracles; The Backyard, a bi-yearly open-mic storytelling space for youth; IN/VISIBLE, a gallery of multi-media about often invisible issues; MAP-O-RAMA, an multi-media gallery which celebrates artists from Back of the Yards, Gage Park, Brighton Park, McKinley Park and Englewood.; The Paleta Project, directed with Ricardo Gamboa, a summer show about what is in the frame and what’s left out; Every 28 Hours, Cycle 3, directed with Coya Paz at the Goodman Theater.

 DOCUMENTARY

-In 2019, as a part of our celebration of Free Street’s 50 years, I directed and co-produced a short documentary about Free Street..
-Centered around our major effort “50 in 50,” a show where 100 artists performed in all 50 wards of Chicago in one day, and alongside Head of Photography, Jaaron Boger, I interviewed alum from 1969, to today, and wove together the story of Free Street’s complicated past.
-Documentary is available for viewing on Free Street’s Vimeo.
+In 2019, as a part of our celebration of Free Street’s 50 years, I directed and co-produced a short documentary about Free Street.
+Centered around our major effort “50 in 50,” a show where 100 artists performed in all 50 wards of Chicago in one day, and alongside Head of Photography, Jaaron Boger, I interviewed alum from 1969 - today, and wove together the story of Free Street’s complicated past.
+The documentary is available for viewing on Free Street’s Vimeo.

 TEACHING ARTISTRY

 Since 2015, I’ve been a lead teaching artist at Free Street.
-As the head director of our Pulaski Park ensemble, and Director of Education, I onboard and train all of our teaching artists; direct one to two shows with our youth ensembles per year; as well as oversee and/or facilitate in-school programs.
+As the head director of our Pulaski Park ensemble, and Producing Artistic Director, I onboard and train all of our teaching artists; direct one to two shows with our youth ensembles per year; as well as oversee and/or facilitate in-school programs.
 For each program, I collaborate with our teaching artists to custom design curriculums which match our program goals, and insure that students learn the main tenets of Free Street’s work in the way that’s best for them.